42wim/Scoop-core/.github/CONTRIBUTING.md

 Pull-Requests are warmly welcomed.
 The next few lines will guide you on how to write manifests, which pass our standards without any problems.

 ❗ If you haven't read the Wiki, please do it now.
-You can visit the [Scoop Wiki](https://github.com/lukesampson/scoop/wiki/App-Manifests) or the [exprimental external documentaion](https://scoop.netlify.com/concepts/#app-manifests) ❗
+You can visit the [exprimental external documentation](https://scoop-docs.now.sh/docs/concepts/App-Manifests.html) ❗

 The Wiki gives you a fundamental insight into how manifests should look like and how everything works together.